Here are 11 interesting facts about helium, the most noble of the noble gases. You can find out much more on our main helium page.

 3. Helium is so light that Earth’s gravity is not strong enough to hold on to it.
 When helium atoms are released into the atmosphere, they rise until they escape into space.

-7. Helium exists in Earth’s atmosphere only because it is constantly resupplied from two sources – decay of radioactive elements on Earth, and cosmic rays, about 9% of which are high energy helium nuclei.
+6. Helium exists in Earth’s atmosphere only because it is constantly resupplied from three sources: decay of radioactive elements on Earth; primordial helium released from the planet’s crust by volcanic activity; and cosmic rays, about 9% of which are high energy helium nuclei.